jingalls1217/opendatalakehouse/03_visualize.md

 --
 --
 -- the following will change from SQL to Tables & Joins --
+4. `Data Source` allows you to choose between directly entering SQL or selecting tables from our Data Lakehouse.
+Select `From table`

+-- not done yet --
 4. `Data Source` as `From SQL`

 5. Enter the below SQL query into the field: